Latest Team Rankings

 It was around that time that Cross began to wonder how he could take his passion and use it constructively to help market and positively impact the university he had grown to love.

-Around that time, Cross, who was then a senior in high school, watched a video that was made by a fan online showcasing the Mountaineers historic come from behind win over Louisville during the 2005 season.
+Cross, who was then a senior in high school, watched a video that was made by a fan online showcasing the Mountaineers historic come from behind win over Louisville during the 2005 season.
 Recalling the experience, Cross said it brought him cold chills as he watched the highlights blend with an accompanying melody that seemingly gave life to the experience all over again.

 In was in that one moment that the legend of now his well-known internet moniker would be born and Cross realized he had found his way to make an impact.

 Downloading video editing software, Cross started small by teaching himself the disciplines of the trade and observing trends in music videos and other videos online.
 Much like a scientist, he would often spend long hours experimenting and figuring out ways to improve his overall product.

 "Eventually you will learn how to do a lot of things," he said.

 Cross would spend long hours in front of his computer tinkering with each video in order to suit his own self-imposed high standards.
 Eventually the production became the easy part; it was the preparation that would take up most of his time as he would dedicate countless hours scanning for new techniques and the perfect soundtrack to transform a package of highlights into a miniature motion picture.